jw-12138/jw-12138.github.io/src/content/posts/2024-05-31-trim-things-down.md

 ## goodbye then

-- **Date in URL**: Most of my blogs are migrated from Jekyll and Hexo, for SEO purposes i still made the same URL pattern even after a switched to Astro, my new blogs’ url will no longer have this date thing, starting with this one.
+- **Date in URL**: Most of my blogs are migrated from Jekyll and Hexo, for SEO purposes i still made the same URL pattern even after I switched to Astro, my new blogs’ url will no longer have this date thing, starting with this one.
 - **Words count and Tags in posts**: People would just stop reading your blog if the content is not that interesting, adding words count and tags does not make your blog cooler.
 - **Photos page**: You’re not a professional photographer, adding this page is just pure cringe.
 - **Markdown renderer in comment section**: 54kb trimmed at the client side, big win!